fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Is it still worth learning C++ if you already know Go?﻿

 > should I consider learning c++ first and then Rust or I can directly jump into Rust?

 > Do you have any thoughts on what to look for in a Junior level position?